Sourceless/autover/README.md

 Since it uses git notes, you do need to push the notes refs. `autover init` sets your git config such that it will push

 ## Usage
+### Restrictions
+You can only make one change to the version per commit.
+To, for example, update the major version AND the release tag, you must use two seperate commits.

+This may be changed in future, but has been omitted from this version for simplicity.

 ### Getting the current version

 Calling autover with no args will return the current version